 When you factor in performance, you aren’t really getting much of a bargain.
 If you weigh performance on equal footing with price, other plug-and-play media players will get you much more bang for your buck.

-The main reason for this is that the Raspberry Pi tends to struggle a lot when it comes to playing high-resolution videos.
+The main reason for this is that Pi signage tends to struggle a lot when it comes to playing high-resolution videos.
 You can pretty much forget about 4K streaming.

 A device like the 2019 Nvidia Shield TV, on the other hand, provides a seamless video experience up to 4K thanks to higher processing power.
 And it only comes in at a slightly higher price when total costs are factored in.